-The concepts of ‘house’ and ‘home’ are useful in describing the two aspects spatial design in the theater.
+The concepts of ‘house’ and ‘home’ are useful in describing the two aspects of spatial design in the theater.
 ‘House’ is the physical aspect of the space, that is, the theater building itself, while ‘home’ describes the sense of belonging, identity, and community generated by the theater.
-It is my view that, as a permanent theater building for the troupe’s rehearsals and performances, the house creates the home.
-The structure’s location in the city and its architectural design, or conversely the absence of a permanent structure, affect the degree of belonging and the artistic and cultural identity of the theater and its audience in the urban space.
+It is my view that the house—as a permanent theater building for the troupe’s rehearsals and performances—creates the home.
+The structure’s location in the city and its architectural design, or, conversely, the absence of a permanent structure, affect the degree of belonging and the artistic and cultural identity of the theater and its audience in the urban space.

-The Israeli researcher Dan Urian express the close interconnection between house and home when he called the Israeli theater a “secular synagogue.”
-Taking in mind that the Hebrew word for synagogue, ‘beit knesset,’ literally means ‘house of gathering,’ it would also imply that the Israeli theater is a secular house of gathering, “which airs the various problems of concern to its audience” (Urian 1999: 231).
+The Israeli researcher Dan Urian expresses the close interconnection between house and home when he referred to the Israeli theater a “secular synagogue.”
+Bearing in mind that the Hebrew word for synagogue, beit knesset, literally means ‘house of gathering,’ the Israeli audience perceives the Israeli theater is a secular house of gathering, “which airs the various problems of concern to its audience” (Urian 1999: 231).
 The house of gathering facilitates the creation of a home for the community as the place where it celebrates its values and debates its problems.
-The theater, as a home, contains the past as a memory machine conjuring up bygone performances and events (Carlson 2003), creates communitas—a sense of belonging and solidarity—in the present (Turner 1969), enables the temporary realization of the future as the “utopian performative” (Dolan 2005), and even has the potential to enact transformation (Fischer-Lichte 2014).
-A theater without a house, on the other hand, may be homeless.
+The theater, as a home, contains the past as a memory machine conjuring up bygone performances and events (Carlson 2003), creates communitas—a sense of belonging and solidarity—in the present (Turner 1969), enables the temporary realization of the future as the “utopian performative” (Dolan 2005), and even has the potential to effect transformation (Fischer-Lichte 2014).
+A theater without a house, on the other hand, may become homeless.

-However, Nevertheless, Ric Knowles actually claims an advantage for theatre companies of nomadic theatre argues that theater companies “without a permanent home space” may actually have an advantage, in that nomadic theater can provide “a kind of healthy dislocation to ensure that in at least some of its senses space cannot be taken for granted, and it virtually guarantees, on some level at least, engagement with space” (Knowles 2004: 88–89).
+Nevertheless, Ric Knowles argues that theater companies “without a permanent home space” may actually have an advantage, in that nomadic theater can provide “a kind of healthy dislocation to ensure that in at least some of its senses space cannot be taken for granted, and it virtually guarantees, on some level at least, engagement with space” (Knowles 2004: 88–89).
 Nomadic theater is aware of the issue of how to create a home for itself under these conditions.
 However, more often than not, theater companies do not deliberately choose the nomadic path but are rather forced to move from hired space to hired space, or be hosted as guests by another company’s theater venue.
 Therefore, Knowles stresses:

 There is a downside to this dislocation, too, that might better be called displacement, or perhaps homelessness.
-As most theatre practitioners have learned, the problem for nomadic theatre companies is the difficulty in finding the rental spaces that they want, and the reality that when such spaces are found (or more they often some compromise resembling them) they cannot always be controlled, and the company’s work gets pulled around by them in unanticipated ways.
+As most theater practitioners have learned, the problem for nomadic theater companies is the difficulty in finding the rental spaces that they want, and the reality that when such spaces are found (or more they often some compromise resembling them) they cannot always be controlled, and the company’s work gets pulled around by them in unanticipated ways.
 And, of course, there is little time to find ways of dealing with this problem because the company is often totally exhausted from the constant need to find or create new places to perform (Knowles 2004: 89).